 Chili Jam Fried Rice

-if you don’t eat beef, any other protein would be tasty, though I’d lean towards shrimp, personally. if using shrimp, do not add them until near the end of the cooking time for the fried rice to avoid overcooking. better yet, fry them first until just barely cooked through, set them aside to continue cooking rice as instructed, and then add the shrimp just when done to warm through again. i’m a tremendous fan of using cooked and then cooled rice to make fried rice, though using warm rice is acceptable in a pinch – just be aware that it will be wetter and will break down a little more than usual during frying. many stores now sell frozen, cooked rice that is perfect for last-minute fried rice cravings – don’t even thaw it, just dump the frozen rice into the pan and have at it.
+if you don’t eat beef, any other protein would be tasty, though I’d lean towards shrimp, personally. if using shrimp, do not add them until near the end of the cooking time for the fried rice to avoid overcooking. better yet, fry them first until just barely cooked through, set them aside to continue cooking rice as instructed, and then add the shrimp just when done to warm through again. i’m a tremendous fan of using cooked and then cooled rice to make fried rice, though using warm rice is acceptable in a pinch – just be aware that it will be wetter and will break down a little more than usual during frying. many stores now sell frozen, cooked rice that is perfect for last-minute fried rice cravings – don’t ingredients in volume pills even thaw it, just dump the frozen rice into the pan and have at it.

 1 cup jasmine rice, cooked and cooled (making approx. 3 cups cooked rice)

 8oz. thinly sliced beef

 1/2 onion, sliced into narrow strips

 3 Tbsp. nam prik pao

 1/2 cup pineapple tidbits, drained (optional)